-In this post you’ll find the essentials of designer Katie Christensen’s Succulent Art-to-Wear Class (headband how-to).
-In the class, held at Weidner’s Gardens nursery in Encinitas, CA, Katie showed a simple technique for DIY succulent hats, headbands, bracelets and more.
+In this post you'll find the essentials of Succulent Art-to-Wear Class, including a headband how-to.
+The class, held at Weidner’s Gardens nursery in Encinitas, CA, shows a simple technique for DIY succulent hats, headbands, bracelets and more.

 These wearable floral art pieces will last a couple of months if you them spritz them occasionally to hydrate the moss.
 Cuttings will root through the glue into the moss.
 Remove and plant them later, if you like.